ibm-cloud-docs/data-virtualization/activity_tracker.md

 # Activity Tracker integration
 {: #activity-tracker}

-{{site.data.keyword.Db2_on_Cloud_long}} deployments are integrated with Activity Tracker events in [IBM Cloud Activity Tracker with LogDNA](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-getting-started), so you can view service-level events.
+Data Virtualization deployments are integrated with Activity Tracker events in [IBM Cloud Activity Tracker with LogDNA](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-getting-started), so you can view service-level events.

-Currently, Activity Tracker with LogDNA integration is available for {{site.data.keyword.Db2_on_Cloud_short}} deployments in the regions according to the following table:
+Currently, Activity Tracker with LogDNA integration is available for Data Virtualization deployments in the regions according to the following table:

 | Deployment region | Activity Tracker region |
 |----------|-----------|